dbenielli/scikit-multimodallearn/doc/tutorial/install_devel.rst

 scikit-learn community.

-Refer to the `Developer's Guide <http://scikit-learn.org/stable/developers>`_ of the scikit-learn project for more details.
+Refer to the `Developer's Guide <http://scikit-learn.org/stable/developers>`_ of the scikit-learn project for general details.
+Expanding the library can be done by following the template provided in :ref:`estim-template` .

 Source code
 -----------